abd0hrz/ci-secret-scanner/docker/README.md

 The Docker image used is built using the Dockerfile that is present in this repository here: [Dockerfile](https://github.com/abd0hrz/ci-secret-scanner/tree/master/docker/Dockerfile)

-Following build command is used on the root level in the GitHub repository: `docker buildx build --platform linux/amd64 -t "abdullahkhawer/find-and-report-secrets-in-code:latest" --no-cache -f ./docker/Dockerfile .`
+Following build command is used on the root level in the GitHub repository: `docker buildx build --platform linux/amd64 -t "abd0hrz/ci-secret-scanner:latest" --no-cache -f ./docker/Dockerfile .`

-For more details, check out its [README](https://github.com/abd0hrz/ci-secret-scanner/blob/master/docker/README.md).

 ## Notes

-- A sample Gitleaks configuration file can be found here if interested in using it: `.gitleaks.toml`
+- A sample Gitleaks configuration file can be found here if interested in using it: `https://github.com/abd0hrz/ci-secret-scanner/blob/master/.gitleaks.toml`
 - The Atlassian user should have access to the Confluence app, the `View` and `Add` permissions in the space on it and the `Can edit` permission on the page in that space.
 Also, you need to create an API token as the password won't work.

+For more details, check out the following repository on GitHub: https://github.com/abd0hrz/ci-secret-scanner/